MarkEdmondson1234/langchain-github/README.md

 Map-reduce for each function with its own test.
 Agent to create the tasks that the function will do.
 Break up the tasks.
 Give it a tool.

-Agent - Design the to do list to create a flask app that will